 Arkanoid (Taito, 1986)

 Another game known for its wacky plot, introducing a wireframe Moai head named "DOH" pulling Earth's space forces into a pocket dimension or some such nonsense.
 It's all a bit arbitrary, though, since this never comes into play until the final stage of the game; until then, it's all about smashing bricks with a ball and paddle in a game heavily inspired by Breakout.
-The gimmick that sets it apart, though, is its powerup system - broken bricks drop icons that enlarge your paddles size, give you multiple balls to break bricks with, allow you to "catch" the ball, and my favorite, the ability to shoot lasers from your paddle to break bricks and destroy enemies.
+The gimmick that sets it apart, though, is its powerup system - broken bricks drop icons that enlarge your paddle's size, give you multiple balls to break bricks with, allow you to "catch" the ball and release it at a more favorable angle, and my favorite, the ability to shoot lasers from your paddle to break bricks and destroy enemies.
 The game even came packaged with a custom-made controller that featured an analog knob, which made the gameplay much more smooth than with a standard controller.
 It's a bit of a scarce collector's item these days, but if you can track one down, give it a go with this game.
 It will not disappoint!

 Cyber Stadium Series: Base Wars (Konami, 1991)